• Recipes

 Organic Strawberries and Local Strawberries

-Organic strawberries growing in a patch
+organic strawberries growing in a patch

 If you prefer to avoid pesticides altogether, consider purchasing organic strawberries or buying local strawberries from a farmer's market.
 These options may have fewer chemicals, but it's still important to wash your berries using one of the methods mentioned above.